 Drainage

 Repair category 1

-Notes There are no obvious defects affecting the foul or surface water drainage systems, however, as there are a number of trees/shrubs within close proximity of the property, a drains test should be carried out.
+Notes There are no obvious defects affecting the foul or surface water drainage systems.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.